>

 Zoltán Pad, conductor, studied at the Liszt Academy of Music, Budapest and in Munich with a DAAD scholarship.
 Since 2014, he is chief conductor of the Hungarian Radio Choir.

 His extensive repertoire ranges from Renaissance music to recently composed works, he has conducted many first performances of contemporary pieces.
-He is a devoted interpreter of Hungarian contemporary music, and the works of Bartók, Kodály and Ligeti.
+He is a devoted interpreter of Hungarian contemporary music, and the works of Bartók, Kodály and Ligeti and Eötvös.

 He is a committed pedagogue and leads workshops and conducting courses all around the world.